Welcome to our resource centre.

 - Fixing or changing a contribution to be levied by the body corporate (levies),

 - Changing rights, privileges or obligations of the owners of lots,

 - Additional limits placed on the committee by the body corporate (e.g. the committee may be restricted from deciding on matters relating to financial investments).

-Some committees hold regular committee meetings to deal with ongoing matters, and some committees do not meet at all through the year, instead preferring to conduct voting outside of committee meetings when issues arise.
+Some committees hold regular committee meetings to deal with ongoing matters.
+Others prefer to conduct voting outside of committee meetings when issues arise and do not meet at all through the year.

 How many people are required to form a committee?

 The regulation module applying to the scheme define the minimum requirement for committee members.

 Most body corporates committees must have at least 3 members with a maximum of up to 7 members.

 Bodies corporate registered under the Small Schemes module can have either 1 or 2 members.